necroware/mce-adapter/README.md

 If you want to connect your old PC with MDA, CGA or EGA graphics to a more modern VGA display, it's going to be difficult.
 First of all, this old graphics standards are digital, so RGB information is sent as a bunch of 1 and 0.
-VGA on the other hand understands only analog signals, so f.e. the intensity of the red color is defined by some value between two voltages and not by a discrete value.
+VGA on the other hand understands only analogue signals, so f.e. the intensity of the red color is defined by some value between two voltages and not by a discrete value.
 So the first job of this adapter is to translates digital video signals into analogue video signals.
 However, this is may be not enough, since the horizontal